DIYgod/RSSHub/docs/en/joinus/new-rss/before-start.md

 ---
 # Just before you start

-In the following sections, we will walk you through the process of creating a new RSS rule.
-As an example, we will create an RSS feed for [GitHub Repo Issues](/en/programming.html#github-repo-issues).
+In this tutorial, we will walk you through the process of creating an RSS feed for [GitHub Repo Issues](/en/programming.html#github-repo-issues) as an example.

 ## Install dependencies